Research Presentation Program

 Faculty members in the College of Humanities and Fine Arts present the results of their research, creative, and scholarly efforts nationally and internationally at conferences, educational institutions, professional meetings, and cultural venues.
 To encourage and support this activity the College offers the Research Presentation Program.

-- This program does not support general conference attendance and is not available to those serving as a panel convener, organizer, discussant, or moderator, unless they are also presenting a research paper.
+- This program does not support general conference attendance and is not available to those serving as a panel convener, organizer, discussant, or moderator, unless a research paper is also being presented.

-- The fiscal year to which an award applies is determined by the date on which a presentation is made, e.g. approval of an application submitted on May 17, 2019 for a presentation on July 5, 2019 would make it an FY2020 award.
+- The fiscal year to which an award applies is determined by the date on which a presentation is made, e.g. approval of an application submitted on May 17, 2021 for a presentation on July 5, 2021 would make it an FY2022 award.

 Applications will be accepted from all full-time HFA faculty members.

-The online application was updated on July 18, 2019.
-In addition to entering identifying and descriptive information, you will need to upload or provide:
+In addition to entering identifying and descriptive information, you will need to upload:

 A single-page abstract of the research you will present or the paper you will give.
 If you will read from, perform, or exhibit your creative work, your "abstract" should identify and describe the material being featured and explain why it was chosen.